georgeepta/artemis-ansible/README.md

-# Setup and Run Auto-Configuration and Auto-Mitigation Mechanisms in ARTEMIS
+# Setup and Run Auto-Configuration and Auto-Mitigation Mechanisms in ARTEMIS tool

 1. You must have install the ARTEMIS tool in your host machine following exactly all the steps described in ARTEMIS wiki (https://github.com/FORTH-ICS-INSPIRE/artemis/wiki)

 2. Clone https://github.com/georgeepta/Diploma_Thesis repository in ../artemis/backend/ directory

-3. In ../artemis/docker-compose.yaml in section services at tag backend change this :
+3. In ../artemis/docker-compose.yaml in section services at tag backend change this:
    image: inspiregroup/artemis-backend:${SYSTEM_VERSION}  to  build: ./backend

 4. Add the below mappings at tag volumes in section services :